shinyay/100DaysOfLearnRustInOneMonthOfLunches/Day021/day21.md

 - `=>`: fat arrow to say what to do when it matches
   - the pattern on the left of the fat arrow
 - **arm**: Each line is called
+- put a comma between the arms (not a semicolon)

 ```rust
 fn main() {